 Give your MBA the global boost it needs to compete in today's fast-paced, far-reaching business world.
-As a student in our MBA in International Business program, you'll:
+As a student in one of our specialized Master's in International Business concentrations, you'll:

 SNHU's master's in international business online can set you up for success in your global interactions.
-Your focused MBA gives you the edge in the job market, positioning you for a career that may involve travel or work overseas, as well as leadership roles at domestic and multinational organizations.
+Your focused MBA will give you the edge in the job market, positioning you for a career that may involve travel or work overseas, as well as leadership roles at domestic and multinational organizations.

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning your online MBA in International Business at SNHU include:

 International students who are interested in studying on the SNHU campus should visit the MBA in International Business campus webpage.

 Employees with a master's degree earn 20 percent more on average than those with only a bachelor's degree, according to the U.S. Bureau of Labor Statistics.
 They are also significantly less likely to be unemployed.**

 A master's in international business is increasingly in high demand across multiple industries around the globe, including financial services, science and technology, healthcare, trade and manufacturing, among others.
 There is also a significant uptake in demand for MBAs within small business firms and startups.

 SNHU’s MBA in International Business curriculum merges our nine core MBA courses with three international business courses, focusing on topics like international relationships, trade, policies and competitiveness.